mattpap/masters-thesis/sphinx/src/groebner.rst

 s--polynomials is well defined and as the remainder procedure we can take the *generalized division* algorithm (also known as the *normal form* algorithm, see [Cox1997ideals]_ for a detailed description).
 Given a set of polynomials $G$, one can check if $G$ is a |groebner|
 basis in a finite number of steps.
-In SymPy, the generalized division algorithm is implemented in :func:`reduced` function.
+In |sympy|, the generalized division algorithm is implemented in :func:`reduced` function.
 As an example, lets consider the following set of polynomials::

     >>> F = [f1, f2] = [x*y - 2*y, x**2 - 2*y**2]